Your ADHD assessment and medication, start to finish

 For a patient who books for an in-person Westfield appointment: consultation completed, medication dispensed, and the patient walking out with it at the same visit.
 Report emailed within five working days.

 This pace of treatment is only appropriate if the assessment has been done properly and the decision to prescribe is clinically sound.
 Our model depends on a well-structured pre-consultation questionnaire, a skilled clinician spending focused time on your case, and a consultant psychiatrist overseeing governance.
-Remove any of those and same-day medication becomes a corner being cut.
+Remove any of those and medication on the day becomes a corner being cut.
 In our set-up it is not.

 Clinically reviewed